Joshuaingram/joshuaingram.github.io/_pages/talks.md

 Talks
 ------

+1. *Exploring Undergraduate Research Opportunities in STEM*, New College First Time in College Group Program, 2022
-1. *Astrostatistics: A Case for Better Statistical Literacy*, Center for Astrophysics REU Programs, 2022
+2. *Astrostatistics: A Case for Better Statistical Literacy*, Center for Astrophysics NSF REU Programs, 2022
-2. *Life of a Scientist*, Girls Inc. EUREKA Program and UNIDOS Now Summer Program, 2022
+3. *Life of a Scientist*, Girls Inc. EUREKA Program and UNIDOS Now Summer Program, 2022
-3. *Building Your Confidene in the Sampling Distribution*, New College of Florida Mathematics Seminar, 2022
+4. *Building Your Confidene in the Sampling Distribution*, New College of Florida Mathematics Seminar, 2022
-4. *The Bayesian Approach to Modeling the World*, New College of Florida Mathematics Seminar, 2021
+5. *The Bayesian Approach to Modeling the World*, New College of Florida Mathematics Seminar, 2021

 Workshops
 ------